-Currently, Unity does not provide any workflow that covers all of these requirements.
+Currently, Unity does not offer any workflow that covers all of these requirements.
 (See our roadmap here)

-There will always be a need to validate work in the target distribution format (ie. on platform) and the way to do it is by creating Player Builds.
+There will always be a need to validate work in the target distribution format (that is, on platform) and the way to do it's by creating Player Builds.

-Player builds do not meet the quick iteration and easy debuggability using editor tools requirement.
+Player builds don't meet the quick iteration and easy debuggability using editor tools requirement.
 As such the current recommended workflow for local iteration is ParrelSync.